 How to Apply Interest Coverage Ratio?

-It is very obvious that borrowing creates debt and interest; it affects the overall profitability of a company as it helps building capital assets for the company.
-The firm needs to be very diligent while taking decision of a borrowing as the capacity of repayment needs to be assessed so that there may not be any problem in the future regarding the repayment of loan and its interest.
+It is very obvious that borrowing creates debt and interest; it affects the overall profitability of a company as it helps build capital assets for the company.
+The firm needs to be very diligent while taking the decision of borrowing as the capacity of repayment needs to be assessed so that there may not be any problem in the future regarding the repayment of the loan and its interest.

-Businesses my survive for years and years even if they don’t pay the debt portion but keep paying the interest regularly as interest portion plays a big role in debts.
-However this practice works for big companies and corporate but it can prove wrong for small businesses.
+Businesses may survive for years and years even if they don’t pay the debt portion but keep paying the interest regularly as the interest portion plays a big role in debts.
+However, this practice works for big companies and corporate but it can prove wrong for small businesses.
 Paying off debt along with the interest is advisable since the loan keeps decreasing and is then easy to be handled.